duclos-cavalcanti/TreeBuilder/README.md

 <!-- __Abstract:__ _Not defined yet._ -->

-_Master Thesis_ work performed at NYU, advised/supervised by the [Chair of Communication Networks](https://www.ce.cit.tum.de/en/lkn/home/) from the School of CIT at [TUM](https://www.cit.tum.de/en/cit/home/) and co-advised by
+_Master Thesis_ work performed at NYU co-advised by [Dr.Anirudh Sivaraman](https://anirudhsk.github.io/) and his team at [Systems@NYU](https://news.cs.nyu.edu/)
-[Dr.Anirudh Sivaraman](https://anirudhsk.github.io/) and his team at [Systems@NYU](https://news.cs.nyu.edu/).
-This contribution
+and supervised by the [Chair of Communication Networks](https://www.ce.cit.tum.de/en/lkn/home/) from the School of CIT at [TUM](https://www.cit.tum.de/en/cit/home/).
-builds upon current research of Dr.Anirudh Sivaraman, lead by [PhD.
-Muhammad Haseeb](https://haseeblums.github.io/) and based upon
+This contribution builds upon current research of Dr.Anirudh Sivaraman, lead by [PhD.
+Muhammad Haseeb](https://haseeblums.github.io/) on
 [Jasper: Scalable and Fair Multicast for Financial Exchanges in the Cloud](https://arxiv.org/abs/2402.09527.).

 ## Introduction